jfmartinz/ResourceHub/Programming Languages/LaTex/readme.md

 ### Latex Editors
-> Some of the most awesome editors for LaTeX, Latex Focused Editors, Text Editors and Online Editors.
+> Information on LaTeX editors, both general-purpose and LaTeX-focused, for writing and editing LaTeX documents.

 ### Latex Focused Editors